Help us build thriving communities, by design.

 If you are seeking assistance for a local project, click here.

 Interested in joining a cohort of dedicated professionals, learning more about how we work, and supporting the mission of the Neighborhood Design Center?
 Or know someone who is?
 NDC holds an open call for board nominations once a year.
-The next open call will happen in November-December 2019 for board positions starting July 2020.
+Each year, there is an open call in November-December for board positions starting the following July.

 NDC Internships are part time, paid learning opportunities for undergraduate and graduate design students to gain direct experience working with NDC design staff and community partners on localized design challenges.
 Interns are assigned under particular program areas such as Community Forestry or Community Design.

-Duration: Varies: 10-week summer position up to to multiple semesters.
+Duration: Varies: 10-week summer position up to multiple semesters.

 Typical work: Program support, outreach and engagement, research and project specific design production.